-Barrel Aged: 11 Months
+Barrel Aged: 7 Months

-Harvest Date: September 14, 2019

-Date Bottled: December 01, 2020

-Release Date: December 2022

-Total Production: 316 Cases

-Suggested Retail Price: \$87.00
+Harvest Date: August 29, 2020 Date Bottled: April 28, 2021 Release Date: August 2024 Total Production: 170 Cases Suggested Retail Price: \$87.00

 Precision Winegrowing: At Iron Horse "Estate Bottled" means that the winemaking begins in the vineyard.
 Our location in Green Valley represents the very best soil (Goldridge), climate and aspects for Chardonnay and Pinot Noir.
-Our goal is to grow the best winegrapes what we call "precision farming."
-To achieve uniformity of maturity we map our blocks according to soil type and aspect, then select the appropriate varietal clone and rootstock.
+Our goal is to grow the finest winegrapes what we call "precision farming."
 All pruning, canopy management, irrigation and cover crop decisions are determined on a block-by-block (and sometimes even vine-by-vine) basis, considering both the vintage at hand and the long-term needs of the land.